Is cheese bad for you? The experts say no...

 How much cheese should I be eating?

 Long story short, artisan cheese is great for your gut.
-Especially artisan cheeses made with raw milk such as Pitchfork, St. James, or Sparkenhoe.
+Especially artisan cheeses made with raw milk such as Pitchfork, Vintage Lincolnshire Poacher or Spenwood

 And it gets better.
 Eating around 30g of cheese every day is, in fact, the most beneficial approach for your gut.